rksptl/CKAD-Exercises/06-state-persistence/01-volumes.md

 kubectl apply -f persistent-volume.yaml
 ```

+> Note: PersistentVolumes must be created using declarative YAML manifests as there are no imperative commands to create them.
+This is a case where the declarative approach is required.

 **Step 3: Create a Persistent Volume Claim**

 Create a file named `persistent-volume-claim.yaml` with the following content: